earthly/earthly/docs/cloud/satellites/using.md

 # Managing Satellites

-This feature is part of the [Earthly CI paid plan](https://earthly.dev/pricing).
+This feature is part of the [Earthly Satellites & Earthly CI paid plans](https://earthly.dev/pricing).

 This page describes how to use [Earthly Satellites](../satellites.md).